"Ornithopters are the future"

-The longest flight using human power was carried out in 1988 by Kanellos Kanellopoulos (a Greek cycling champion), when he flew a fixed-wing aircraft from Crete to the island of Santorini, a distance of 74 miles in under four hours.
+The longest flight using human power was carried out in 1988 by Kanellos Kanellopoulos (a Greek cycling champion), when he pedalled a fixed-wing aircraft from Crete to the island of Santorini, a distance of 71 miles in under four hours*.
 His aircraft was named Daedalus, in commemoration of a Greek mythological flight from Crete to Santorini.

 No one has flown a human powered ornithopter that can fly like a bird, from the ground up, using flapping wings only.

-What we do We publish a quarterly journal: Flapping Wings, which covers the latest ideas and developments concerning ornithopters.
-It is a specialist journal and is therefore only available to subscribers.
+We also publish a quarterly newsletter: Flapping Wings, which covers the latest ideas and developments concerning ornithopters.
+It is a restricted newsletter and is therefore only available to subscribers.
+See Flapping Wings cover.